ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ### Chrome OS

+Two main builds of Chrome/Chromium OS exist for installation on generic PCs – [Arnold the Bat](https://arnoldthebat.co.uk/wordpress/chromium-os/) and [Neverware CloudReady](https://www.neverware.com/freedownload).
+As of January 2021, Arnold the Bat's arm 64-bit builds do boot (without any 32-bit EFI files required), but they do not recognise the tablet's WiFi adapter, or a USB WiFi adapter that I plugged in for testing.
+Unfortunately Chromium OS does not have a means to skip this section of the install, so I cannot test it any further.

-Two varieties of Chrome OS exist for installation on generic PCs – [Arnold the Bat](https://arnoldthebat.co.uk/wordpress/chromium-os/) and [Neverware CloudReady](https://www.neverware.com/freedownload).
-I have had a pretty frustrating experience with Arnold the Bat’s builds, whereas CloudReady works a bit better, and provides a USB installer that "just works" without messing around with EFI files.
-However, its installer doesn’t support dual boot, so if you want to install it you’ll have to get rid of Windows.
+CloudReady works a bit better, and provides more drivers for generic PC hardware including the WiFi.
+However, note that its installer doesn’t support dual boot, so if you want to install it you’ll have to get rid of Windows.

-As of version 83.4.4 (August 2020), it’s usable in "laptop mode", but with the following issues (see [forum thread](https://neverware.zendesk.com/hc/en-us/community/posts/360023071953-linx-1010-tablet-laptop-works-fine-but-no-touchscreen-)).
+The last version of CloudReady that I tried is 87.3.41 (January 2021), which runs up fine (albeit slowly) in the USB stick environment, but does not successfully install.
+Prior to that I tried 83.4.4 (August 2020), which I did manage to install successfully.
+It's usable in "laptop mode", but with the following issues (see [forum thread](https://neverware.zendesk.com/hc/en-us/community/posts/360023071953-linx-1010-tablet-laptop-works-fine-but-no-touchscreen-)).
 The exact same issues were all present in version 76.4 (August 2019) as well, so I wouldn't expect them to be resolved soon - Bay Trail tablets are not officially supported by the project.

 *   No touchscreen support at all
 *   No orientation detection – screen needs rotating to 90 deg manually if you want to use it in landscape mode